 Boondocking, free camping, wild camping.
-No matter what you call it, boondocking is a fact of RV travel.
+No matter what you call it, boondocking is a huge part of RV travel.
 Many people associate boondocking with camping out in the wild on Bureau of Land Management (BLM) land.
-Some might even think of it as more of a vanlifer thing to do.
+Some might even think of it as something only “vanlifers” do.

-Actually, there are different types of boondocking.
-If you plan on buying an RV or traveling by RV (whether in a custom Happier Camper or used travel trailer), you’ll most certainly find yourself boondocking at some point.
+Actually, there are several different types of boondocking.
+If you plan on buying an RV (new or used) or traveling by RV (whether in a custom Happier Camper or used travel trailer), you’ll most certainly find yourself boondocking at some point.
 Curious?
 Learn how to boondock in an RV.

 What is Boondocking?